Flagstone Mortar Mix

 Lastly, as cold weather is around the corner, when should I stop working so as to prevent freeze damage to fresh mortar?
 Rick A., Blacksburg, VA

 DEAR RICK: Here is a subject near and dear to my own heart.

 Flagstone & Brick On Concrete

-I can't begin to tell you how many paving brick and pieces of flagstone I have set in cement mortar over the years, but it has been more than I care to remember.
+The first thing to remember is I can't begin to tell you how many paving brick and pieces of flagstone I have set in cement mortar over the years.
+It's been more than I care to remember.
 The great news is that each and every one is still solidly set and shows no sign of delaminating from the concrete base below.

 Hydrated Lime - Mythical Material

 The hydrated lime you read about is a dry fluffy powder.
 It's an ultra-strong mortar that's been used for thousands of years and still performs well.

 Lime is made by first taking limestone, a very durable rock, and heating it up in giant kilns.
 The rock is then crushed and is now chemically unstable.